peterhinch/micropython-async/v3/demos/gps/README.md

  * Red: Toggles each time a GPS update occurs.
  * Green: ON if GPS data is being received, OFF if no data received for >10s.
  * Yellow: Toggles each 4s if navigation updates are being received.
- * Blue: Toggles each 4s if time updates are being received.

 ### 3.1.1 Usage example